jorgechato/jorgechato/README.md

 ### Hi there!

-This is Jorge, a Software Engineer, code lover and Grey Hat Hacker.
+This is Jorge, a Senior Software Engineer, code lover and Grey Hat Hacker.

 ```go
 package main